Articles & Advice About Mental Health

 SAD (Seasonal Affective Disorder)

 SAD is a type of major depression.
-A person with SAD gets depressed during the late fall, winter and into the early spring months.
+A person with SAD gets depressed during the late fall, winter, and early spring months.
 Someone with SAD is triggered when they don’t have a lot of daylight in their environment.

 What Influences Your Mental Health?

 Behavior is an indicator of our mental health.
-In the behavior section, you’ll learn about behaviors that are productive and ones that are dysfunctional.
+In the behavior section, you’ll learn about productive behaviors and ones that are dysfunctional.
 You can learn how to change your behaviors so that you can get what you want out of life and stop engaging in risky behavior.
 You’ll learn about mental illnesses that include problematic behaviors as a symptom and how to change.

 When a person is a survivor of abuse, it can severely impact their mental health.
 Abuse is a widespread issue that many different people experience, and there isn’t just one type.
 Different kinds of abuse include emotional, sexual, medical, neglect, child abuse, and more.
 In the abuse category, you’ll read about forms of abuse and what they may entail.